 Fluctuations in account balances due to earnings will not impact the cap.
 So if earnings put you over the cap, it will not be counted as a breach.

 What happens if I exceed the transfer balance cap?

-Note that tax will apply to each day you have an excess transfer balance so you may want to reduce your balance before the Tax Commissioner issues an assessment to you as that could take months.
-If you don’t withdraw sufficient money to go under the cap within a specified time in your assessment, the Commissioner will direct your super fund to make a withdrawal for you.
+Tax will apply to each day you have an excess transfer balance so you may want to reduce your balance before the Tax Commissioner issues an assessment to you as that could take months.
+If you don’t withdraw sufficient money to go under the cap within a time specified in your assessment, the Commissioner will direct your super fund to make a withdrawal for you.

 Once you exceed the cap, you will not be able to increase the cap in the future (ie indexation will not apply to your account).
 If you don’t reduce your balance, the ATO will direct us to withdraw the excess from your income stream and put it into an accumulation account on your behalf.